westonplatter/pipeform/README.md

 ![demo](./img/demo.gif)

-## About Errors

-When Terraform failed, the tool will display an error indicator ❌ in the "state" section on the top left.
-In this case, the user is supposed to quit.
-Afterwards, the Terraform JSON error diagnostics will be displayed to `stderr`.

 ## Timing CSV File

 The tool will generate a CSV file for further analysis/visualization by specifying the `--time-csv=<path>` option.